 The results show that test 1 and test 2 had similar results.
 In addition, the order of profitability was the same in both test 1 and test 2.

 Both tests show that the 38.2% retracement level yielded the most profit in the 2 scenarios.
 The 61.8% level was the least profitable.
 There was a surprisingly large difference between these 2 levels.
 This suggests that the most profitable trades are made when the price has a shallower retracement.
 Once the price has retraced to 50% and beyond the chance of a continuation trade is much lower.
 This information could be useful in predicting when the price is more likely to become stuck in a range or reverse.

 There is an interesting difference between the 23.6% retracement and the 38.2% retracement.
 The 23.6% has many more trades but they tend to be less profitable.
 This suggests that patient traders should wait until the 38.2% level has been reached.
-Active traders may want to enter at the 23.6% level to ensure they do not miss a move.
+Active traders may want to enter at the 23.6% level to ensure they don’t miss a move.

 More Trading Strategies